Inch Cape Wind Farm

-The Monopile foundations for the turbines will be up to 110 m long, with a maximum diameter of 11.5 m and mass of 2,500 tonnes.
-These will be installed by Jan De Nul, with work expected to commence late in 2025, using a newly built quayside at the Port of Leith.
+The foundations for the turbines will mostly be XXL monopiles, up to 110 m long, with a maximum diameter of 11.5 m and mass of 2,500 tonnes.
+The project will use 54 monopile foundations and 18 three-legged pin-piled jacket foundations.
+These will be installed by Jan De Nul, with work commencing late in 2025, using a newly built quayside at the Port of Leith.

 Planning and consenting

 In June 2011 ICOL was awarded an exclusivity agreement from The Crown Estate for the development area.
 This was in response to a 2008 call for proposals for offshore windfarms in Scottish coastal waters.

 In 2014, the project gained the necessary consents for the offshore works, "Section 36" and Marine Licences, to build a windfarm of up to 110 turbines with a total power of 784 MW.

 In 2016, the Royal Society for the Protection of Birds (RSPB) successfully challenged the plans to build the Inch Cape, Neart na Gaoithe, plus Seagreen Alpha and Bravo windfarms.
 This was reversed in May 2017 following appeal by the Scottish Government.
 In November 2017, RSPB Scotland was refused permission to appeal this decision in the Supreme Court.

 A revised proposal was submitted in August 2018, for a reduced number of larger turbines, which was stated to improve the project economics.
 The proposed rotor diameter was increased to 250 m from the previous 172 m, with maximum tip height increased to 291 m from 215 m.
 However, the number of turbines was reduced to just 72 from the original 110, and the number of offshore substation platforms and export cables limited at two, rather than five and six previously.
 The revised proposal was granted in September 2019.

 In August 2021, the Section 36 consent was amended to remove the 1 GW limit on the project size, which permits the use of more powerful turbines within the original size limits.

 The project was awarded Contracts for Difference for 1080 MW under Allocation Round 4 in 2022, at 37.35 £_{2012}/MWh.
 In September 2024, 266.11 MW of this was awarded a higher price of 54.23 £_{2012}/MWh under the Offshore Wind Permitted Reduction scheme.